5 Ways to Save on Your Next Flight

 It automatically pulls up what it considers to be the best flights — typically those with the lowest cost and shortest duration — so you don't wind up with pages of search results.

 Another thing to consider is whether any nearby airports could work for you.
-For example, if you're flying to Los Angeles, you may think Los Angeles International is your only option, but four other major airports are in the area: Ontario International, John Wayne, Bob Hope, and Long Beach.
+For example, if you're flying to Los Angeles, you may think Los Angeles International is your only option, but four other major airports are in the area: Ontario International, John Wayne, Hollywood Burbank, and Long Beach.
 You may find an alternate airport that's in a better location — and has a better ticket price, too.
 Both Expedia and Google let you easily check nearby airports, but won't do it automatically.
 (Click "nearby airports" in Expedia or the plus sign next to the airport name in Google.)

 Also consider bundling your flight and hotel purchase for big savings.
 If you're looking for a hotel anyway, it's worth checking to see if a bundle is your best deal.